 Apple will probably stop selling these soon because they've gotten into the habit of cancelling all of their good products, so I have a stash of these around.
 You will usually find no fewer than 3-4 of them lying around in my flat.

-The Philips Sonicare (note: link goes to a newer generation than mine) is excellent and well worth its money.
+The Philips Sonicare is excellent and well worth its price.

 I've had it for a few years and whereas I occasionally had minor teeth issues before, they seem to be mostly gone now.
 According to my dentist the state of my teeth is now usually pretty good and I draw a direct correlation back to this thing.

 The Philipps SensoTouch 3D is excellent.
 Super-comfortable close face shave in no time and leaves absolutely no mess around, as far as I can tell!
-I've had this for ~5 years and it's not showing any signs of aging yet.
+I've had this for ~7 years and it's not showing any serious signs of aging yet.

-Another bonus is that its battery time is effectively infinite.
+Another bonus is that its battery time is effectively infinite (in the order of months of use per charge).
 I've never had to worry when bringing it on a longer trip!

 When I moved to London I wanted to stop using backpacks most of the time, as those are just annoying to deal with when commuting on the tube.